brayan-alexis/todo-nest/README.md

 #### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) in your browser to view it.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.